cretz/rtsw-poc/README.md

     pacman -Syuu

 Terminate and restart the shell if asked.
-Rerun this command as many times as needed until it report that everything is up to date.
+Rerun this command as many times as needed until it reports that everything is up to date.
 Then in the same mingw-64 shell, run:

     pacman -Sy --needed base-devel mingw-w64-i686-toolchain mingw-w64-x86_64-toolchain \